Generalized Symmetries in Condensed Matter: Anomalies

 We should give an example of an anomaly of a higher-form symmetry that does not involve zero-form symmetries.
 An example is provided by the theory of abelian anyons in $D=2+1$, and is best understood by regarding an anomaly as an obstruction to gauging.
 Gauging a continuous 1-form symmetry means coupling the conserved current $J^{\mu\nu}$ to a {\it dynamical} two-form gauge field $b_{\mu\nu}$ by a term like $b_{\mu\nu} J^{\mu\nu}$.
 That is, gauging a symmetry means summing over all possible background fields.
 In the discrete case, this is the same as summing over the insertions of all possible symmetry operators.
 (In the continuous case, it also requires summing over connections that are not flat.)

 Thus, gauging a 1-form symmetry in 2+1 dimensions means proliferating the worldlines of the associated anyons \cite{Gaiotto:2014kfa, Hsin:2018vcg}; this is `anyon condensation' \cite{Burnell:2017otf}.
 But it only makes sense to condense particles with bosonic self-statistics: condensation means essentially that the many-particle wavefunction is a constant, which has bosonic statistics.
 Therefore, a subgroup of a 1-form symmetry generated by line operators with nontrivial statistics cannot be gauged.
 We conclude that, in 2+1 dimensions, the 't Hooft anomaly of a 1-form symmetry is encoded in the self-statistics of the line operators, \ie~of the anyons.
 Thus, the algebra \eqref{eq:projective-laughlin} is an example of a 1-form symmetry with an 't Hooft anomaly.
 Notice that from this point of view, non-trivial mutual statistics of a pair of anyon types $a$ and $b$ is a mixed 't Hooft anomaly: it does not stop us from gauging (\ie~condensing) $a$, but we cannot condense both simultaneously, since in the presence of the $a$ condensate, $b$ is confined.
 The algebra for discrete gauge theory \eqref{eq:Z_p-gauge-theory-algebra} can also be regarded an example of an anomaly for higher-form symmetry because the charged operators $V_n$ are also topological; so this is a $1$-form symmetry and a $(D-2)$-form symmetry with a mixed anomaly.
+In fact, the generalized symmetry that emerges and is spontaneously broken in any topologically ordered groundstate is always anomalous: this is the statement of {\it braiding nondegeneracy}, which is an axiom of topological field theory, and a theorem of Entanglement Bootstrap \cite{Shi:2023kwr}.